Juan Foyth: Early career

+Senior

-Foyth was called up for the first time to the senior Argentina national team by manager Lionel Scaloni for a number of friendly games to be played in October 2018.
-He made his debut on 16 November in a friendly against Mexico where he helped Argentina to a 2–0 win, being named man of the match and receiving wide praise for his performance in this match.
+Foyth received his first call-up to the Argentina senior national team by manager Lionel Scaloni for some friendly games which would be played in October 2018.
+He made his debut on 16 November in a friendly match against Mexico where he helped Argentina to a 2–0 victory, being named man of the match and receiving wide praise for his performance in this match.

-He was included in the final 23-man squad for the 2019 Copa América, and made his first start in the competition in the match against Qatar.
-He started as a right-back in three further games, including the semi-final they lost to Brazil 2–0, and the third-place play-off match against Chile, which they won 2–1.
+Foyth was included in the final 23-man squad for the 2019 Copa América and made his first start against Qatar of said tournament.
+He started as a right-back in three further games, including the 2–0 semi-final loss against Brazil, and the third-place play-off match against Chile, which they won 2–1.

 On 1 June 2022, Foyth remained as an unused substitute as Argentina won 3–0 against reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.

-He was named in Argentina's final 26-man squad for the 2022 FIFA World Cup in Qatar by Scaloni.
-His only minutes in the tournament came in the final moments of the semi-final against Croatia.
-Argentina were already up 3–0, so Foyth came in to replace Nahuel Molina.
-He was an unused substitute as Argentina won the World Cup by defeating France 4–2 in a penalty shoot-out to win the final.
+Foyth was named in Argentina's final 26-man squad for the 2022 FIFA World Cup in Qatar by Scaloni.
+He only played in the semi-final against Croatia.
+As Argentina were already up 3–0, Foyth came in to replace Nahuel Molina.
+He was an unused substitute as Argentina won the World Cup by defeating France 4–2 in a penalty shoot-out of the final.

 Personal life

 Foyth, who was born and raised in Argentina, is of Czech and Polish descent and holds a Polish passport.
 He also holds Spanish nationality.
 His grandparents' surname was spelled Fojt, which was changed on arrival in Argentina.

-Foyth married his longtime girlfriend Ariana Alonso in La Plata, Argentina, in July 2019.
+Foyth married his long-time girlfriend Ariana Alonso in La Plata, Argentina, in July 2019.